-I will hold weekly office hours (dates TBA).
-Details will be provided on Canvas.
 If you wish to set up a meeting with me outside of office hours, please send me an email.
-I also welcome you to submit any questions or doubts via email if you prefer.
+I also welcome you to submit all questions or doubts via email if you prefer.
 I generally respond to emails/messages within 24-36 hours.